ShanWang-Shan/SIBCL/README.md

 # Satellite Image Guided Localization for Autonomous Vehicle

-The implementation of Satellite Image Guided Localization for Autonomous Vehicle, Shan Wang, Yanhao Zhang and Hongdong Li, IROS 2022 [Paper](https://arxiv.org/abs/2103.09213)
+Satellite Image Based Cross-view Localization for Autonomous Vehicle, Shan Wang, Yanhao Zhang, Ankit Vora, Akhil Perincherry and Hongdong Li, ICRA 2023 [Paper](https://arxiv.org/abs/2207.13506)

 ## Abstract
-Existing autonomous vehicle localization techniques are mostly based on a pre-constructed large-scale high-definition 3D map, often captured by using an expensive survey-grade mapping vehicle involving laborious post-processing.
-In contrast, using off-the-shelf satellite images as a ready-to-use map to achieve cross-view localization brings an alternative and promising way for low-cost localization.
-However, previous cross-view localization methods almost exclusively treat the localization task as an image retrieval problem,  matching a vehicle-captured ground-view image with the satellite image, hence they only achieve coarse level localization.
-This paper presents a novel and highly accurate cross-view localization method departing from the common wisdom of image retrieval.
-Specifically, our method develops (1) a Geometric-align Feature Extractor (GaFE) that leverages measured 3D points to bridge the geometric gap between ground view and overhead view, (2) a Pose Aware Branch (PAB) adopting a triplet loss to encourage pose aware feature extracting, and (3) a Recursive Pose Refine Branch (RPRB) using the Levenberg-Marquardt (LM) algorithm to iteratively align the initial pose towards the true vehicle pose.
-Our method is validated on KITTI dataset as ground view and Google Maps as satellite view.
-The results demonstrate the superiority of our method in cross-view localization with spatial and angular errors limited to within 1 meter and 2°, respectively.
+Existing spatial localization techniques for autonomous vehicles mostly use a pre-built 3D-HD map, often constructed using a survey-grade 3D mapping vehicle, which is not only expensive but also laborious.
+This paper shows that by using an off-the-shelf high-definition satellite image as a ready-to-use map, we are able to achieve cross-view vehicle localization up to a satisfactory accuracy, providing a cheaper and more practical way for localization.
+Although the idea of using satellite images for cross-view localization is not new, previous methods almost exclusively treat the task as image retrieval.
+This paper presents a novel cross-view localization method, which departs from the common wisdom of image retrieval.
+Specifically, our method develops (1) a Geometric-align Feature Extractor (GaFE) that leverages measured 3D points to bridge the geometric gap between ground view and overhead view, (2) a Pose Aware Branch (PAB) adopting a triplet loss to encourage pose-aware feature extracting, and (3) a Recursive Pose Refine Branch (RPRB) using the Levenberg-Marquardt (LM) algorithm to align the initial pose towards the true vehicle pose iteratively.
+Our method is validated on KITTI and Ford Multi-AV Seasonal datasets as ground view and Google Maps as the satellite view.
+The results demonstrate the superiority of our method in cross-view localization with spatial and angular errors within 1 meter and $2^\circ$, respectively

 <p align="center">
   <a href="https://github.com/ShanWang-Shan/SIGLNet.git"><img src="architecture.jpg" width="100%"/></a>
 </p>

-Thanks to the work of [Paul-Edouard Sarlin](psarlin.com/) et al., the code of this repository borrow heavly from their [psarlin.com/pixloc](https://psarlin.com/pixloc) , and we follw the same pipeline to verify the effectiveness of our solution.

 ## Installation